asong333/drum-corps-financials/README.md

 ![alt text](https://d2779tscntxxsw.cloudfront.net/5b69f3539cf58.png?width=650&quality=80)
 ## Project Overview

 This is a personal data analysis project I created to analyze financial data of drum corps.
-Drum corps are essentially professional marching bands.
-They are nonprofits and are facing growing financial challenges.
+Drum corps, essentially professional marching bands, are nonprofits and facing growing financial challenges.
 Here is how the project was completed:

 1. All data was pulled manually from Form 990s, a type of IRS filing typically filed by nonprofits.
 Form 990s are publicly available on [ProPublica](https://projects.propublica.org/nonprofits/) Data for all drum corps were copied into a CSV file.
 2. [Queries](drum_corps.sql) were written using **DBeaver** to import data into **PostgreSQL** table and create financial ratios dataset